‘Playboy’ Model Daniella Chavez Wears A Barely-There Bikini To Flaunt Her Derriere On Instagram

 The current week has been no exception, as the model took to her page and shared a series of hot pics with her admirers.
 In her latest share, the model could be seen wearing a barely-there bikini that left almost nothing to the imagination of the viewers.

 To spice things up, she posed with her back turned toward the camera to put her pert derriere and well-toned legs on full display.
-The model wore her blond tresses down, opted for a full face of makeup and accessorized with small stud earrings to keep it chic, yet sexy.
+The model wore her blond tresses down, opted for a full face of makeup, and accessorized with small stud earrings to keep it chic, yet sexy.

 Knowing that a picture is worth a thousand words, the model didn’t write a caption for the hot picture.
 Within two hours of posting, the pic has racked up more than 82,000 likes and over 1,120 comments where fans and followers drooled over the sheer display of skin and expressed their admiration for the model in very explicit terms.